looshi/looshis-local-logger/examples/README.md

 ## How to Install LLL and run example apps in development mode:

 Included in this examples folder are a couple of apps that will log some json as well as some errors on a timer just to demonstrate how those come through to the client app.
-There are also curl examples which can be used to test LLL in standalone mode.

 ```sh
 # Download the source